makslara/flutter_plugin_purchase_amazon/example/README.md

 # amazon_purchase_plugin_example

-Demonstrates how to use the amazon_purchase_plagin plugin.
+Demonstrates how to use the amazon_purchase_plugin plugin.

 ## Getting Started